-Quick-connect spring-clamp terminals, connection for input voltage, output voltage and battery
+Quick-connect spring-clamp terminals, connection for input voltage, output voltage and battery.
+The 12V power port is placed on the bottom.

 B Signal Port

 Plug connector with screw terminals, inserted from the bottom.
 Connections for the Ready, Buffering, Replace Battery relay contacts and for the Inhibit input.
 See details in chapter 11.